BackwoodsBoomtree/gridding/README.md

         }
     }
 ```
-here, we want to make sure that the `cloud_fraction` is less than than 0.20 and that the SIF values are within a reasonable range (be careful doing things like this, just added for demonstration).
+Here, we want to make sure that the `cloud_fraction` is less than than 0.20 and that the SIF values are within a reasonable range (be careful doing things like this, just added for demonstration).

 ## Code of Conduct:
 Please feel free to use this tool but make sure that you help the community if you find bugs, improve it etc. Any modifications that are useful should be made publicly available, you can fork and create a pull request.
 Also, let us know if you find bugs.
 On top of that, please acknowledge the tool if you use it in publications.